cestef/blog.cstef.dev/content/posts/error-correcting/index.md

 From: alice@example.com
 To: bob@example.com

 That's clearly a cat.
 Did you fail biology?
-We are done together.
+We are DONE together.
 ```

 We clearly don't want this type of stuff to happen, right?